MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation: Technical Approach

 \subsection{Weighting Strategies}

 Both composition strategies allow weighting the models.
 We implement and evaluate three weighting strategies, based on skill progress, demonstration variance, and parallel sampling.

 {\parskip=2pt \textit{Progress-Based Scheduling:} As introduced in \secref{sec:back_obj_centric}, our policies predict a progress value alongside the end-effector pose.
 For two-stream policies, the following schedules map the skill progress \(p_t\) to the stream weights \(w_1, w_2\).
 All schedules are shown in \figref{fig:progress_weighting}.
-With \(w_2=1-w_1\), we define} \begin{itemize} \item Constant: \(w_1=\frac{1}{2}\) \item Threshold: Blun \(w_1 = \mathds{1}_{p_t<0.5}\) \item Linear: \(w_1 = p_t\) \item Exponential: \(w_1 = (1 - p_t)^4\). \end{itemize} While serving as simple baselines, these schedules are limited to two streams and require privileged information on the relevance and order of the streams.
-A more generalized approach estimates the weights in a data-driven manner.
+With \(w_2=1-w_1\), we define} \begin{itemize} \item Constant: \(w_1=\frac{1}{2}\) \item Threshold: \(w_1 = \mathds{1}_{p_t<0.5}\) \item Linear: \(w_1 = p_t\) \item Exponential: \(w_1 = (1 - p_t)^4\). \end{itemize} While serving as simple baselines, these schedules are limited to two streams. \rebuttal{They further require knowledge on the order of the streams, i.e.\ which object is manipulated when.
+While the manipulation order can be estimated~\cite{heppert2024ditto}, } a more generalized approach estimates the weights in a data-driven manner instead.

 {\parskip=2pt \textit{Variance-Based Weighting:} Consider the Gaussian policies shown in \figref{fig:multi_frame}.
-In a product-of-Gaussians model, each component’s contribution is weighted by its local variance.
-During single-particle inference for flow matching, we cannot estimate these variances meaningfully.
-To address this, we train each local model \(f\) to predict its own log variance \(\boldsymbol\psi_{\pose_\ee^{(f)}}\), using supervision from a discrete-time Gaussian process~\cite{von2025unreasonable} fitted to the training data.
+In a product-of-Gaussians model, each component is weighted by its variance.
+Single-particle flow matching does not provide variance estimates.
+To address this, we train each local model \(f\) to predict its own log variance \(\boldsymbol\psi_{\pose_\ee^{(f)}}\), using supervision from a discrete-time Gaussian process~\cite{von2025unreasonable}.
 In other words, the local models learn to estimate their own uncertainty.}\footnote{ We assume unimodality of the object-centric data distribution here.
 This approach can be extended to multimodal scenarios by using a Mixture of Discrete-time Gaussian Processes for supervision of the variance estimate~\cite{von2025unreasonable}.
 As \figref{fig:toy_comp} illustrates, flow composition encourages convergence of multiple streams to a common mode.
 We forego this extension here as the parallel sampling approach, we introduce next, natively applies to multimodal cases. } Note that we do not predict the full covariance matrix of the pose, but only its main diagonal.
 We evaluate two variants: predicting all six diagonal elements independently (6D), and a simplified 2D version that groups variance for position and orientation separately.

 During inference, we transform the predicted log variances \(\{\boldsymbol\psi_{\pose_\ee^{(f)}}\}_{f=1}^F\) into world frame, yielding \(\{\boldsymbol\psi_{\pose_{\ee,f}}\}_{f=1}^F\) and assign

 This flexible, data-driven approach affords an arbitrary number of streams and does not require manual weight engineering.
 In contrast to the schedules, \(\boldsymbol w_f\) is now a weight vector, enabling a weighting per data dimension.
 Finally, as inference is still single-particle, this approach increases computational cost only marginally during both training and inference.